VincentFaust/willowsspoon/README.md

 # Project Overview

 During the pandemic, my partner and I cofounded a small business specializing in crafting homemade, fresh dog cookies and jerky.
-Our passion for creating these treats stemmed from our own experiences making them for our beloved pets.
+Our passion for creating these treats stemmed from our own experiences making them for our pets.

-We knew this idea might not have the potential for massive growth or scalability, but our primary motivation was building something from scratch and sharing it with other dog lovers.
+Our goal with the project was never to attempt to reach massive growth or scalability, but simply to build something from scratch and share one of our passions with other dog lovers.

 ## Shopify ETL

 This project extracts data from the shopify API and loads it into snowflake.
-Once in the warehouse, the data is transformed into facts and dimensions with DBT and is served into Hex.
-Finally, airfllow calls these services on a cron schedule.
+Once in the warehouse, the data is transformed into facts and dimensions with DBT and is visualized with Hex.
+Finally, airfllow calls these services in a dag on a fixed schedule.

 ![sales_locations](images/sales_breakouts.png)